Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Approximatively Synchronous Advantage Estimation in Multi-agent System

-In a counter-factual scene, from the view of agent $a$, other agents and their fix joint actions $u^{-a}$ can be regarded as part of the environment.
-Let $(s,\textbf{u}^{-a})=s_{ctf}$ and counter-factual advantage function can be written as

-In counter-factual scenes, counter-factual advantage function is identical to advantage function in SARL, which means the counter-factual advantage in equation(5) can be replaced by any form of advantage function used in SARL.
-For example, considering using TD residual $\delta_t^a = r(s_t,u^a_t)+\gamma V(s_{t+1})-V(s_t) $ as an estimation of joint advantage $ A^a (s_t,\textbf{u}_t)$, the marginal advantages could be written as
+Since the counter-factual scenario is defined as a single-agent environment, $A^a_{ctf}$ can be replaced by other forms of advantage function used in single-agent RL.
+For example, consider using TD residual $\delta_t^a$ as an estimation for $A^a_{ctf,t}$ at time step $t$.

-The former is unbiased estimation, but has high variance.
-The latter is biased estimation for any $V \neq V^\pi$, but has much lower variance.
-These two methods can be combined for compromise between bias and variance\citep{GAE}.

-As agents' policies are independent, the expectation in equation(5) can be split into a $(n-1)$-layer integration, which is complicated.
-For simplicity and efficiency, the Monte-Carlo(MC) sampling can be applied as a substitution.
+Since agents' policies are considered to be independent \citep{COMA}, the integration on $\pi^{-a}$ can be split into a $(n-1)$-layer integration, which is complicated for execution.
+For simplicity and efficiency, the Monte-Carlo sampling is adopted.

-Where $m$ is the number of other agents' joint action samples.
-The principle of one step process to calculate marginal advantage with TD residual is shown in figure 2.
-Firstly, based on the last true state $s_t$, $m$ joint action samples are sampled.
-These samples are then reorganized.
-Take agent 1 as example, action $u_{1,t}$ from $S_{a1}$ is combined with other agents' action samples from $S_{a2}$ to $S_{am}$ respectively.
-As a result, $m$ reorganized new samples are acquired.
-Based on these new samples, one step simulations are executed and $m$ counter-factual rewards and states are acquired, which are used to calculate the estimation of marginal advantage.
-At last, the next true state is selected form counter-factual states.

-Both methods in equation(7) use $V$ value predictor and require interactive simulation.
-Agent needs to interact with environment to get extra samples.
-In this work, we consider using centralized critic to predict joint $Q$ values, and the marginal advantages can be directly calculated with these $Q$ values, which avoids interactive simulation.
+Where $m$ is the number of joint action samples.
+For $m=1$ and $A^a_{ctf}$ given by equation (1), the marginal advantage function degenerates to advantage function of COMA.
+A demonstration of MAE with Monte-Carlo sampling is given in Figure 2.